 The State will use HUD’s HOME Program guidelines in determining household size at 24 CFR 92.
 HUD guidelines state that, as a general rule, you must include “all persons living in the unit” when determining your household size.

-Traditional loan terms
+Traditional loan details

 All applicants must complete an initial property eligibility screening conducted by a local partner or a third-party administrator.
 Applicants impacted by the Marshall Fire and most other applicants will apply through the Impact Development Fund (IDF) / Community Economic Defense Project (CEDP) Portal.
 Application and intake will be conducted with assistance from CEDP intake coordinators who will assist homeowners in identifying and uploading the required documentation.